kamlekar/slim-scroll/README.md

 ###Explanation of above properties:

-- **wrapperClass ** (*type - "string"*) : Mention wrapper class here.
+- **wrapperClass** (*type - "string"*) : Mention wrapper class here.
 - **scrollBarClass** (*type - "string"*) : Mention scroll bar class here.
 - **scrollBarContainerClass** (*type - "string"*) : Mention scroll bar container class here.
 - **scrollBarContainerSpecialClass** (*type - "string"*) : This property is used to mention a class which will be applied only when the user is scrolling the content.
 Could be helpful while applying animations to the scroll bar.
 - **scrollBarMinHeight** (*type - "Integer"*) : Used to mention minimum scroll bar height here (without pixel unit)
 - **scrollBarFixedHeight** (*type - "Integer"*) : Used to mention scroll bar fixed height (without pixel unit).
-This makes sure to show the scroll bar height fixed even when content inside the container increased.
+This makes sure to show the scroll bar height fixed even when content inside the container is increased.

 ###Note:

+- Usage of the above mentioned properties is optional.
 - Add a background-color to the scroll-bar element's class, to make the scroll bar visible :)
-- Usage of the above mentioned properties is optional or as needed.

 ###How I got this thought: